Configuring Solace OpenMAMA Bridges

 mama.solace.transport.subscribe_async—This property specifies whether the Solace Middleware uses synchronous or asynchronous behavior for subscribe/unsubscribe operations.

-To use asynchronous behavior so that a subscribe/unsubscribe call does not wait for a confirmation to be received from the message broker, set the value to 1.
+To use asynchronous behavior so that a subscribe/unsubscribe call does not wait for a confirmation to be received from the event broker, set the value to 1.

 mama.solace.transport.send_publisher_info—This property sets whether the Solace Middleware Bridge will automatically include additional publisher information with every published message.